The NEMESIS Catalogue of Young Stellar Objects for the Orion Star Formation Complex. I. General description of data curation: Criteria for inclusion in this compilation and description of historical data-types

 \subsection{Spectral Energy distributions}

 As part of our historical compilation, we have collated photometric data covering the 0.1-1000 $\mu$m range and processed it into SEDs.
 When these data were provided as magnitudes, their photometric systems were identified from their publications, and magnitudes were converted into flux densities.
 We have preferentially adopted filter profile information from the Spanish VO Filter Profile Service \citep[SVO-FPS;][]{SVO2012ivoa.rept.1015R,SVO2020sea..confE.182R}.
 When photometric system information could not be recovered from the publication or the telescope/instrument webpages or official publications, we adopted generic values in the Johnson-Cousin systems.
 A significant number of photometric tables out there include data re-reported from previous studies.
-We attempted to reduce duplicates by comparing magnitudes in the same filter collected for each source down to a precision of 0.01 and merged duplicates.
+We attempted to reduce duplicates by comparing magnitudes in the same filter collected for each source down to a precision of 0.01 and merging duplicates.
 In the present version of our database, we have not included limit values.
-For data related to the large photometric surveys described in Sec.~\ref{sec:largePhotSurveys} we have discarded data collected in the historical compilation and instead introduced our own processing of the photometry of these surveys.
+For data related to the large photometric surveys described in Sect.~\ref{sec:largePhotSurveys} we have discarded data collected in the historical compilation and instead introduced our own processing of the photometry of these surveys.
 This greatly complemented the SEDs and guaranteed that $\sim 94\%$ of sources in our catalogue had at least 5 data points in their SEDs with an average of 22 datapoints per SED.
 Examples of the SEDs collected are shown in Fig.~\ref{fig:SED-prototypes}.

 Next, we employed data obtained with the VizieR-SED tool to further complement the SEDs.
-As described in Sec.~\ref{sec:VizierSED}, these data have been post-processed to obtain averaged values.
+As described in Sect.~\ref{sec:VizierSED}, these data have been post-processed to obtain averaged values.
 Data from this complement is also shown in Fig.~\ref{fig:SED-prototypes}, and this complementation helped increase the average number of data points per SED to 29, with 96\% of SEDs having at least 5 data points.
 The typical number of points per SED and their incidence per wavelength range are illustrated in Fig.~\ref{fig:SED-number}.
+A general description of the SED database is provided in Tab.~\ref{tab:SED}.
+Additionally, flags with the counts of SED data-points per wavelength range are also provided and are aimed at facilitating the usage of the catalogue.